Undergraduate Music Theory and Aural Skills Placement and Exemption Exams

 Studying and retaking the test

-If the test shows areas that need improvement, you’ll be given the opportunity to complete online lessons & practice in these areas.
+If the test shows areas that need improvement, you’ll be given the opportunity to complete online lessons and practice in these areas.
 It’s a good idea to take the test first so that you know precisely where your weaknesses are—the test will point you toward the appropriate lessons for you.
 You can do this with a free account, or you may choose to purchase a monthly unlimited pass to uTheory for $6 USD per month.

 This test may be taken up to 10 times.
 Your highest scoring attempt will replace any other attempts.